top of page

 Bar Chart Options

-This really displays the huge increase in costs better than the previous bar chart!
+This displays the huge increase in costs better than the previous bar chart!

-There is also a fourth option of an Enclosed Dot Plot chart that is connected together visually with a rounded line.
+There is also a fourth option of an Enclosed Dot Plot chart.
+Each dot displays the different prices and is connected together visually with a rounded line.
 Andy Kriebel has a YouTube video on how to do this here.

 Other Options